Nolte: Joe Biden Is Afraid of Univision Anchor Jorge Ramos

 A few days ago, on national television, we all watched President Trump walk into a Nationals baseball stadium filled with the predominantly-white, wealthy, big city leftists who hate his guts.
 He knew he would be booed.
 He showed up anyway.

-Almost every day, Trump exposes himself outside the White House to a corporate media that despises him, plots with the Democrats and Deep State against him, lies about, smears him…
+Almost every day, outside the White House, Trump confronts and mixes it up with a corporate media that despise him, plots with the Democrats and Deep State against him, lies about, smears him… No Republican president has ever been this accessible to the media.
+Hell, no Democrat president has, either.

 Remember when Jorge Ramos finally came right out and admitted he was an open borders extremist while heckling Trump during the 2016 primary?
 Sure, Trump booted Ramos out for heckling him, and should have, but then Trump allowed him back in and took multiple questions from him, faced him down, showed his mettle.